 Rapporteur’ summary

+10 companies agree, two of them clarify that it cannot change within the scheduling window or repetitions.
+One company suggests to wait and follow NR NTN.

+Proposal 3 [10/1]: Updates to ephemeris information are not bound to the BCCH modification period.

 In document [5], it is proposed to use a validity period is used to ensure that the ephemeris information used by the UE is valid.
 Note that RAN1 has agreed that a UL synchronisation validity timer signal by the network is used for atellite ephemeris.